joannesong/AC-Android/lessons/Firebase-for-Android/README.md

 For today's lesson, we will, as a group, follow the [Google Codelab found here](https://codelabs.developers.google.com/codelabs/firebase-android/index.html#0).

+**One Change:** Before we clone this repository - we will fork it to our account, then clone our fork, so that we may push changes: https://github.com/firebase/friendlychat-android

 We'll develop a messenger app that allows for Google Auth, and a number of other features.
 Along the way, we'll make mistakes, re-read instructions, be prepared to google stuff if the app crashes, and learn new things.
 Welcome to the wonderful world of self-directed learning!!!